-Graduates of the BSW Program are eligible to apply for advanced-standing status in graduate schools of social work and therefore may be able to complete the Masters of Social Work degree in one year.
+Graduates of the Bachelor’s Program are eligible to apply for advanced-standing status in graduate schools of social work and therefore may be able to complete the Masters of Social Work degree in one year.

 The Baccalaureate Social Work Program conducts all aspects of the educational program without discrimination on the basis of race, color, sex, age, religion, ethnic or national origin, class, marital status, family structure, disability, or sexual orientation.

 The mission of the social work program is to prepare students for entry level generalist social work practice with individuals, families, groups, organizations, and communities.
 In this, we are guided by the professional ethics and standards of the social work profession and the Judeo-Christian principles of service, respect for human dignity, social and economic justice for the poor and disadvantaged, the vulnerable, and diverse populations.
 Our mission is consistent with the university’s Catholic Intellectual Tradition of academic excellence through research, social responsibility and service to others.

 The Educational Policy and Accreditation Standards of the program are established by the Council on Social Work Education (CSWE), the professional body that accredits social work programs in the United States.
 The goals of Sacred Heart’s Baccalaureate Program are established to be in line with all CSWE requirements.

 - for competent and effective entry level generalist social work practice with individuals, families, groups, organizations, and communities.
 EPAS 2.1.1, 2.1.3, 2.1.7, 2.1.9, 2.1.10(a)

 - to understand human development, respect for human diversity and the importance of human relationships in a multicultural and global society.
 EPAS 2.1.4, 2.1.5, 2.1.7, 2.1.9